michaelmusick/341-web-dev/CourseMaterials/week_04/00_overview.md

 Next, we will look at a lot of semantic markup elements that are used to add or change the meaning of text and prose.

+Finally, we will look at how to use links for other websites, as well as e-mailing, and images.